joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/world/asia/100000010322352/80-years-after-hiroshima-japan-is-a-big-defense-spender.html

 **5 Soldiers Shot at Fort Stewart in Georgia**\
-`The gunman was quickly apprehended, the authorities said.
-None of the injuries were fatal.`\
+`The gunman was quickly apprehended, the authorities said.`\
 https://nytimes.com/2025/08/06/us/fort-stewart-airfield-active-shooter.html

 **Experience, versatility and progressive passes: What Kiernan Dewsbury-Hall brings to Everton**\